 You can find more information about options for funding your study abroad experience including scholarships on Undergraduate Scholarships for Study Abroad.

 In addition, take a look at ACT’s Cost and Scholarships website for information about scholarships offered directly through your program provider.

 Acceptance decisions are made by ACT.
 Once you receive your official acceptance from ACT, your study abroad advisor and ACT will contact you with further information about documentation needed to complete the admission process.

-All program participants are required to complete immigration requirements to enter and study in Greece.
-ACT and UI Study Abroad will provide you with immigration instructions prior to departure.
+Program participants may be required to complete immigration requirements to enter and study in Greece.
+ACT will provide you with visa instructions prior to departure.

 US Citizens- If you are staying in Greece longer than 90 days, you must obtain a student visa prior to arrival in Greece.
 You cannot apply for the visa more than 90 days prior to arrival in Greece.
 Upon arrival in Greece, you will also be required to register with the local police station.
 The on-site staff will assist you with this process.

 Refer to the Greek Consulate in Chicago webpage to see what is required for the visa.